kidonng/scoop-docs/packages/docs/docs/overview/So-What.md

 Since installers are common, Scoop supports them too (and their uninstallers).

-Scoop is also great at handling single-file programs and Powershell scripts.
+Scoop is also great at handling single-file programs and PowerShell scripts.
 These don't even need to be compressed.
 See the [runat](https://github.com/ScoopInstaller/Main/blob/master/bucket/runat.json) package for an example: it's really just a GitHub gist.